Kees-van-der-Oord/NiVerDig/README.md

 ## Arduino NiVerDig Sketch Serial Commands
 The Arduino is accessed through a COM port.
-The ‘Console’ panel shows the text sent to and received from the device.
+The â€˜Consoleâ€™ panel shows the text sent to and received from the device.
 Control of the device is also possible from other programs.
 Connection details: baud-rate 500000 bps, 8-bits, 1 stop bit, parity: none, flow-control: none, end-of-line character: newline
 | command | details |
 | ------- | ------- |